Estadio Nacional Julio Martínez Prádanos: Concerts

 Recordings of concerts at the stadium have been commercially released.
 The show of Cuban folk singer Silvio Rodríguez in March 1990 was released on a 2CD set titled Silvio Rodríguez en Chile, while both concerts of Los Prisioneros in late 2001 were released on cassette and CD as Estadio Nacional, and on VHS and DVD as Lo Estamos Pasando Muy Bien.
 English heavy metal band Iron Maiden recorded their show in the venue during The Final Frontier World Tour in April 2011.
 The show was released on CD, LP, DVD and Blu-ray as En Vivo! in March 2012.

-The following is a list of concerts, showing date, artist or band, tour, opening acts and attendance.
+The following is a list of concerts, showing date, artist or band, tour, opening acts and attendance, separated by decade.

 Capacity

 The stadium was built with an original capacity of 48,000 spectators in 1937.
 At the time, some considered it a "white elephant" because it was thought that it could never be filled.
 The term also alluded to the charges of corruption against the administration of Arturo Alessandri, which oversaw the stadium's costly construction.

 For the 1962 FIFA World Cup, seating capacity was increased to 74,000 with overflow areas allowing for a total of more than 80,000 people, by eliminating the cycling track that was moved to another location.
 Over the years, seating capacity was reduced to keep escape routes clear and prevent accidents.

 For the 2000 World Junior Championships in Athletics, the installation of individual seats was required, which reduced capacity to 66,000 spectators.
 This requirement ensured that the stadium could not exceed capacity, as seen with the visit of Pope John Paul II in 1987 (believed to be attended by more than 90,000 people, though no accurate measurement could be taken as attendance was free, with no control), or the closing of the Telethon.
 The official capacity of the stadium as of 2014 is 48,665.